-My name is Jessica Honsey and I am starting my 20th year teaching High School Band, 19 of those have been spent in here in Stewartville.
+My name is Jessica Honsey and I am starting my 21st year teaching High School Band, 20 of which have been spent in here in Stewartville.
 I graduated from Waseca High School in 1995, from Gustavus Adolphus College in 1999, and completed my Master's Degree in Educational Leadership from Concordia, St. Paul in 2012.

-My husband Dave and I reside here in Stewartville with our youngest son, Ryan.
-Our two other children are Blake (27) and Blair (23).
+My husband Dave and I reside here in Stewartville with our youngest son, Ryan (7).
+Our two older children are Blake (28) and Blair (24).